-Our experts draw on Emory’s vast resources in surgical oncology, radiation therapy and medical oncology, to provide the newest, most effective practices and treatments for cervical cancer.
+Our experts draw on Emory’s vast resources in gynecologic oncology, radiation oncology and medical oncology, to provide the newest, most effective practices and treatments for cervical cancer.

 Our multidisciplinary care teams also include radiologists, pathologists, pharmacists and advanced practice nurses with expertise in cervical cancer.